-Then there’s an increasing amount of merchandising, which ranges from small pumpkins (normal sized ones are incredibly expensive), cakes, cookies, ice cream, and more.
+Then there’s an increasing amount of merchandise, which ranges from small pumpkins (normal-sized ones are incredibly expensive), cakes, cookies, ice cream, and more.
 You now see Halloween decorations in stores and even on some TV shows and each year, it’s more and more popular.
-If you’ve lived in Japan for the past decade, you’ve seen the birth of a new holiday right before your very eyes.
+If you’ve lived in Japan for the past decade plus, you’ve seen the birth of a new holiday right before your very eyes.

-But it’s not as simple as Japan importing an American holiday or just playing dress up.
+But it’s not as simple as Japan importing an American holiday or just playing dress-up.
 Take the colors associated with Halloween.
-In America, the dominate Halloween colors are orange and black, but green and purple also put in appearances.
+In America, the prevailing Halloween colors are orange and black, but green and purple also put in appearances.
 The same is true for Japan, but purple has a slightly different nuance.

-The connection is not lost on the Japanese, and you might see Halloween cakes made with sweet potatoes or even Halloween themed sweet potato food products, such as this:
+The connection is not lost on the Japanese, and you might see Halloween cakes made with sweet potatoes or even Halloween-themed sweet potato food products.

 What’s more, Obon isn’t marketable in the same way Halloween is and doesn’t exactly inspire a slew of merchandise.

 In the West, Halloween is closely connected to death, with its roots in festivals of the dead as well as All Saints’ Day.
 But in Japan, it isn’t seen that way; it’s a holiday imported from America.
 It doesn’t have the close connection to death like Obon, thus making it somewhat abstract in Japan.
-That doesn’t mean it cannot be scary in Japan—there is an uptick in the number of haunted houses during the fall and many of them are terrifying.
-Though, like the Resident Evil attraction now at USJ, they’re not centered around yurei but zombies.
+That doesn’t mean it cannot be scary in Japan—there is an uptick in the number of haunted houses during the fall, and many of them are terrifying.
+Though, like the Resident Evil attraction that’s been at Universal Studios Japan, they’re not centered around yurei but zombies.
 There’s still a clear distinction.

 While the Disney version of Halloween is cute, zombies add the scares for Halloween in Japan, so it’s not uncommon to see groups of young women dressed up in nurse or maid outfits that are “zombied” with the addition of blood or a troupe of young dudes all dressed as Power Rangers.
 As each new generation of Japanese grows up with Halloween, it will continue to evolve and suit local sensibilities, and it might blur lines between traditional Japanese horror and the newer Halloween traditional.